Upcoming Webinars

 March 26, 2024

-Please join the SIRC Practitioner Network for this interactive event to learn more about the 2024 SIRC conference, specifically, how to write a strong implementation practice or policy-based abstract submission.
-The conference theme this year is Strategic Synergy: Implementation Research, Practice, and Policy for Impact.
-This webinar aims to illuminate what makes a compelling presentation for SIRC’s diverse audience, which includes implementation practitioners, researchers, and trainees.
-Panelists include SIRC conference planners and practitioners who have successfully submitted abstracts for past conferences.
-These panelists will be answering your questions to help set the practitioner community up for success at this year’s conference.
+The SIRC Practitioner Network hosted a webinar on how to write a strong implementation practice or policy-based abstract submission for the 2024 SIRC conference.
+The conference themeis Strategic Synergy: Implementation Research, Practice, and Policy for Impact.
+This webinar aimed to illuminate what makes a compelling presentation for SIRC’s diverse audience, which includes implementation practitioners, researchers, and trainees.
+Panelists included SIRC conference planners and practitioners who have successfully submitted abstracts for past conferences.

 Panel Discussion: Advancing the Conversation About the Implementation Research-Practice Gap